 On Superprof, registering as a photography tutor is easy and totally free.
 The professional photographer tutor can get in touch with thousands of students interested in artistic subjects, and more specifically in his or her area of specialization.

-Don't forget there are many things you could add to your photography tutoring ad in order to attract a maximum of students:
+Don't forget there are many things you could add to your photography tutoring ad to attract a maximum of students: